tstuefe/JEP387/jep.md

 - Commit granule size
     - Defaults to 64K
 - Whether new root chunks should be fully committed
-- To what extend new chunks given to class loaders should be committed
+- Initial chunk commit size: to what extend new chunks given to class loaders should be committed
-- The threshold beyond which free chunks are to be uncommitted
+- Uncommit chunk size: size beyond which free chunks are to be uncommitted